 The importance of this can’t be overstated.
 Each ad campaign should focus on one primary goal.
 Maybe the goal of your Facebook video ad is to drive brand awareness, for example, so it was created for a cold audience.
 That’s great!
 While other secondary results can occur as a result of the ad- like people clicking to your site or purchasing from you- these things should not be the focus if you’re trying to drive brand awareness.
 Your call to action should directly reflect that.

-In the example above, you would want all call to action copy to reflect towards that singular goal.
+In the example above, you would want all call to action copy to reflect that singular goal.
 You’d choose a Facebook CTA button of “Learn More” instead of “Shop Now” or even “Sign Up.”
-It’s about brand awareness at this moment.
-If someone happens to click to your site and decides to purchase, excellent!
-But if you want conversions, run a separate campaign (with a separate call to action) for it.
+But if you want conversions, run a separate campaign (with a separate CTA).

 Let’s look at what happens when you don’t follow this rule.
 Apple has the following Facebook Ad running to promote the new iPhone: